 It is highly desirable that students undertaking this subject are participating in weekly instrumental lessons, either through the College or private tuition.
 Students should participate in at least one College ensemble to enhance their performance skills.
-Students considering the ATAR music program should prioritise instrumental lessons.
+Students considering the ATAR music pathway should make instrumental lessons a priority as part of the preparation for this subject.